Blackstone-Security-Group/blackstonesecuritygroup.co.uk/wiki/campaigns/soap-opera/operation-history.md

 Bailiff located the inebriated executive, secured him without further incident, and escorted him back to BSG headquarters at Blue Pearl Industrial Port, where he was placed in a holding cell “for his own safety”—and to sleep it off.

 Operation Redwake concluded successfully, though Hedgefund has since added a new clause to all RLOG escort contracts: “VIPs are not to self-deploy via civilian rideshare services.”

+### 2. Operation Deadeye

+#### Brief

+After the chaos in La Rochelle, law enforcement has passed intel suggesting a senior cartel enforcer has taken shelter in a fortified property in the town of Nicolet.
+Surveillance indicates light movement around the compound, consistent with a night shift skeleton crew—but the presence of hard targets is likely.

+Tonight, you’ll be conducting a covert night raid on the property.
+Capture is preferred—the police Meatwagon is standing by to process and detain any individuals pulled from the site.
+Expect close-quarters combat.

+This isn’t just a cleanup job.
+This is a probe.
+We’re testing their reaction time, communications, and fallback procedures.

+After the raid, regroup at BSG HQ for rapid analysis of captured intel and follow-on assignments.

+#### Outcome

+Bailiff conducted a successful night raid on the cartel safehouse in Nicolet, securing the compound after close-quarters fighting and recovering a cartel-issued phone along with a weapons cache hidden within the property.
+As cartel reinforcements attempted to retake the site, Bailiff held their ground until local police units arrived to secure the crime scene and begin processing detainees.

+Following the raid, Bailiff remained on-call to support unfolding police operations.
+The squad was dispatched to investigate a suspected cartel stockpile near the George Town DMZ, where they uncovered and seized an uparmoured technical fitted with a BMP turret, turning it over to SAPD.

+Later that day, Bailiff responded to a violent cartel-police engagement in Tanouka, where fighting escalated after cartel forces deployed a mortar team and a helicopter gunship.
+Bailiff stabilized the situation, evacuated civilians, and held the line until Santa Arcadian military forces arrived to establish a full cordon.

+Operation Deadeye concluded with multiple cartel assets neutralized, critical intel secured, and BSG reaffirming its role as the island’s decisive rapid-response element.